piotrwitek/typesafe-actions/README.md

 - **minimalistic** - according to `size-snapshot` (Minified: 3.48 KB, Gzipped: 1.03 KB), check also on [bundlephobia](https://bundlephobia.com/result?p=typesafe-actions)
 - **secure and optimized** - no external dependencies, bundled in 3 different formats (`cjs`, `esm` and `umd` for browser) with separate optimized bundles for dev & prod (same as `react`)
 - **focus on quality** - complete test-suite for an entire API surface containing regular runtime tests and extra type-tests to guarantee **type soundness** and to prevent regressions in the future TypeScript versions
-- **focus on performance** - integrated performance benchmarks to guarantee that the computational complexity of types are in check and there are no slow-downs when your application grow `npm run benchmark:[2,10,50]`
+- **focus on performance** - integrated performance benchmarks to guarantee that the computational complexity of types are in check and there are no slow-downs when your application grow `npm run benchmark:XXX`

 **Codesandbox links**